StevenSavant/shopify_wholesale/README.md

 ## Wholesale Page

-The React front end defines the page structure and pulls the item data form the local file `src/products.json` or S3 Bucket.
+The React front end defines the page structure and pulls the item data from the local file `src/products.json` or S3 Bucket when deployed.
 Items are not loaded into the UI until the page is unlocked.

 ## Product Importer

 A python script is used to pull the product data at the vendor level from a shopify store.
-There is no way to do this dynamically from a static-webpage in S3 and deploying a server (or using other serverless features) would not be cost-effective for this use-case.
+After the updated product data is placed in s3 the CloudFront Distribution's cache is invalidated.
 See the `GetShopifyProductsLambda` for details

+## Considerations

+- To anyone seeing this, you may want to use lambda edge cases if you'd want this to scale further.
+- There is no way to do this dynamically pull the product data into a static-webpage in S3.
+S3 does not support server side scripting, and Shopify does not allow cross-origin api calls.
+There are many solutions to this, but the lambda importer was most cost effective.